billyfung/node-beginner/README.md

 So for the purposes of this framework, the router method creates an object that can be used for HTTP methods (get, put, post...).
 So the `router` variable is then used to GET / and pass the title, and render the response which is in `index.jade`

 ###`/views/index.jade`
 After Express routes the GET request, the response is rendered based on what is in `index.jade`.
-Looking into the file, you can see that there isn't much in there.
+Looking into the file, you can see that the page layout is set up in there, with the stylesheet being chosen.
+So it is within here that you can use a different ui framework, like [Bootstrap](http://getbootstrap.com) or [Semantic UI](http://semantic-ui.com).

+##Changing the front end
+Now you know most of the basic information of what files do what within Express, and the workflow, the next step is to design the front end.
+You could also do the backend first as well, no strict rules to follow here.